 The changing role of fathers

-Today, fathers are expected not only to fulfill the traditional roles but also to be intricately involved in the parenting of children: creating lifelong bonds of intimacy, participating extensively in their lives, and accepting, even embracing, their volatility in a chaotic and sometimes harrowing world.
+Today, fathers are expected not only to fulfill the traditional roles (provide food, shelter, and clothing) but also to be intricately involved in the parenting of children: creating lifelong bonds of intimacy, participating extensively in their lives, and accepting, even embracing, their volatility in a chaotic and sometimes harrowing world.

 In this new millennium, men have not yet been socialized to fulfill these new roles—roles that demand engagement, empathy, patience, and teamwork in parenting.
 Men often feel inadequate in meeting all these expectations: for some, frustrations emerge in anger and externalizing behaviors including drinking, workaholism, emotional abuse, and even domestic violence.
 Others may secretly struggle with feelings of inadequacy.
 Without counseling, these cycles can destroy men and their families.